 👨🏻🍳 Top tips

-Undercook the pasta slightly by looking at the cooking time indicated on the package and subtracting 1 to 2 minutes from it.
+Look at the cooking time indicated on the package and subtract 1 to 2 minutes from it.
 In this linguine with chanterelle recipe, we recommend undercooking the pasta by two minutes.
 So if your package says to cook the linguine for 10 minutes, you should cook them only 8 minutes.
 We do this because we finish the cooking in the pan with the sauce and we want to keep the pasta al dente.

 📖 Questions & answers

 Yes.
 Italian dry pasta is 100% vegan as it's made with water and durum wheat.
 To be sure, check the ingredients on the label.
 If it contains other ingredients stay away from it, it's not real Italian pasta.